 In summary, the burn-down chart makes it possible for the Scrum Master, the Development Team, the Product Owner and all Stakeholders to quickly read and understand the status of the team’s progress every day.
 Issues immediately surface which allows the team to swarm to them and resolve them before they impact the success of the sprint.

 If you are interested in the Burn-Down Chart Spreadsheet Tool that I’ve created to generate these automatically, please sign up for my email updates.
-Subscribers receive this tool as a thank you from me.
+Subscribers receive my Kanban for Excel tool as a thank you from me.

 Question: Have you used burn-down charts before?
 What was the result?
 Leave your responses in the comments below.
 I’m interested in how valuable this has proven to be for other teams.